-The Tactical Games University (TGU) is a training initiative designed to blend the three most basic elements of a tactical athlete; marksmanship, fitness and tactics.
+The Tactical Games University (TGU), Athlete Camp and Training Day are training initiatives designed to blend the three most basic elements of a tactical athlete; marksmanship, fitness and tactics.

 Upcoming Training Events

 Women’s Only Basic Rifle and/or Basic Pistol Training

 April 29 – 30, 2023